-Generally, from the corporate perspective, the transaction is subject to the approval of the management board.
+Generally, from the corporate perspective, the transaction is subject to the approval of the board of directors/management board/supervisory board.
 If the transaction is a disposition of high-value assets, it is subject to approval by the shareholders' meeting.

-With regards to other approval from the competent authorities, please see question 2.12 above.
+With regard to other approval from the competent authorities, please see question 2.12 above.